 Job Outlook & Salary

 Once you have graduated and passed the NCLEX-RN, you will be able to choose whether to join the workforce or continue your education to specialize in one of several areas such as surgery, pediatrics or mental health.

-The BLS reports that job opportunities for RNs were expected to increase by 12% between 2018 and 2028, which is much faster than average.
-RNs earned a median annual average salary of $71,730 as of May 2018.
+The BLS reports that job opportunities for RNs were expected to increase by 6% between 2021 and 2031, which is much faster than average.
+RNs earned a median annual average salary of $77,600as of May 2021.

 Every day we use structures and systems that have been developed by civil engineers.
-From roads and bridges, buildings and irrigation systems, civil engineers build the world around us, selecting raw materials and ensuring public safety.
+From roads and bridges to buildings and irrigation systems, civil engineers build the world around us, selecting raw materials and ensuring public safety.